 Index sampling: Index sampling is how Vanguard tracks its indexes.
 This allows the manager to buy a representative sample of stocks or bonds in the index rather than buying each stock or bond individually.
 This is how Vanguard keeps its fund costs so low.

 Vanguard Investor ISA Review

-Vanguard Investor stocks and shares ISA offers all the tax benefits of investing with an ISA and gives investors the option to choose which funds go into their ISA from 75 different options, as well as ready made options for the more novice investor.
+The Vanguard Investor stocks and shares ISA offers all the tax benefits of investing with an ISA and gives investors the option to choose which funds go into their ISA from 75 different options, as well as ready-made options for the more novice investor.

 The Vanguard ISA also permits the full 2020 annual ISA allowance, however, there is no traditional cash ISA available.

 As always, Vanguard has made this a low-cost option with no charges for switching holdings, dealing, making payments, or exit fees.
 Your account can also be totally managed online for convenience, and you can withdraw your funds whenever you like.

 For parents looking to invest in Vanguard, they also offer a Junior ISA with the option of a ready-made portfolio or choosing your funds yourself.
 Unlike the stocks and shares ISA, there is no access to these funds until your child turns 18, but you are free to transfer to another provider at any time.